martinResearch/MatlabAutoDiff/readme.md

 Please add a comment in [this issue](https://github.com/martinResearch/MatlabAutoDiff/issues/16) if you which to add you project in this listing.
 I am very interested  in knowing what it has been used for.

 ## References
- *
-## References

-[1] Forth, Shaun A. *An Efficient Overloaded Implementation of Forward Mode Automatic Differentiation in MATLAB* ACM Trans.
+* [1] Forth, Shaun A. *An Efficient Overloaded Implementation of Forward Mode Automatic Differentiation in MATLAB* ACM Trans.
 Math.
 Softw.
+2006 [pdf](https://core.ac.uk/download/files/23/139791.pdf)
-2006 [pdf](https://core.ac.uk/download/files/23/139791.pdf) [2]  Andreas Griewank and Andrea Walther. *Evaluating Derivatives: Principles and Techniques of Algorithmic Differentiation*, Second Edition.
+* [2]  Andreas Griewank and Andrea Walther. *Evaluating Derivatives: Principles and Techniques of Algorithmic Differentiation*, Second Edition.
 2008